A guide for ensuring diversity and inclusiveness at the workplace to drive success in these highly competitive and economically testing times

 Also, organizations must promote mutual respect between diverse groups that exist within their workforce.

-Hence, they should follow an unbiased approach to accommodating different groups’ events, occasions, and celebrations.
+Hence, they should adopt an unbiased approach to accommodating the events, occasions, and celebrations of different groups.

-It will help create a deep sense of belonging among the employees, especially those of minority groups.
+It will help foster a deep sense of belonging among employees, especially those from minority groups.

 Creating a culture where employees get respect, can speak their mind without fear, and are assured of being listened to, can help in promoting inclusion.